A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Lawmakers in the states that haven’t expanded Medicaid have continued to introduce legislation each year in an effort to expand coverage.

 In 2018, Virginia lawmakers passed a budget that includes Medicaid expansion, with coverage that took effect in January 2019.
-As of September 2023, more than 728,000 people were enrolled in Virginia Medicaid under the expanded eligibility guidelines.
+As of May 2024, more than 668,000 people were enrolled in Virginia Medicaid under the expanded eligibility guidelines.3

 From 2019 through 2022, no additional states enacted legislation to expand Medicaid.
 But that dry spell ended in 2023 when North Carolina enacted H.76, which called for Medicaid expansion in the state, contingent on the passage of the state’s budget bill.
-The budget was eventually settled in the fall, and Medicaid expansion will begin in North Carolina in December 2023.
+The budget was eventually settled in the fall, and Medicaid expansion began in North Carolina in December 2023.
+By May 2024, more than 450,000 people had enrolled in expanded Medicaid in North Carolina.4

 Georgia enacted legislation (SB106) in 2019 that allowed the state to submit a Medicaid expansion proposal to CMS, but only for people earning up to 100% of the poverty level (as opposed to 138%, as called for in the ACA).
 CMS approved the partial expansion to take effect in mid-2021, but rejected the state’s request for full Medicaid expansion funding.
 After the Biden administration revoked approval for Georgia’s planned work requirement, the state paused implementation of the partial Medicaid expansion.
 It did eventually take effect in July 2023, but enrollment has remained quite low, due to the work requirement and reporting requirements that go along with it.